 And of course there's walkies and holidays.
 All times the dog is near you but you're both away from home.
 Who's protecting it then?

 It's not just our dogs we mistakenly rely on to keep us safe, it's all kinds of things.
 But just how safe is your home from burglars?
-Click below, take our quick quiz and find out!
+Click on the image below, take our quick quiz and find out!